-Table of Contents (Continued)

--

-Part C. Additional Information

-About Your Application

-Part D. Your Signature 7

-Part E. Signature of Person Preparing

-Form, If Other than You 7

-Part F. To Be Completed at Asylum

-Interview, If Applicable 7

-Part G. To Be Completed at Removal

-Hearing, If Applicable 7

-VI.
-Required Documents and Required

-Number of of Copies That You Must

-Submit V Vith Your Application 7

-VII.
-Addition al Evidence

-That You Should Submit 8

-VIII .
-What Is t he Filing Fee?
-8

-IX. es, Including

-nts and Photographs 9

-X. ng Your Application

-XI.
-Incomplete Asylum Applications10

-o File?

-on Regarding

-I Post-Filing Requirements 12

-I. ion Requirements

-our Address Changes

-II.
-Asylum I nterview Process 13

-III.
-Status Wl hile Your

-Application on Is Pending 13

-IV.
-Travel Ou atside the United States 13

-V. Employm ent Authorization

-While Yo ur Application Is Pending 13

-USCIS Pr rivacy Act Statement 14

-Information

-ion Act

-= rm I-589 14
+Table of Contents Instructions for Form I-589 C. Deferral of Removal Under IV.
+Right to Counsel 4 Part A. III.
+Information About Your Background 5 Part B. Information About Your Application 5 Part C. Additional Information About Your Application 5 Part E. Signature of Person Preparing Form, If Other Than You 6 Part F. To Be Completed at Asylum Interview, If Applicable......6 Part G. To Be Completed at Removal Hearing, If Applicable......6 VI.
+Required Documents and Required Number of Copies That VII.
+Additional Evidence That You Should Submit Part 2.
+Information Regarding Post-Filing I. Notification Requirements When Your Address Changes 9 IV.
+Travel Outside the United States10 V. Employment Authorization While Your Application Is Pending10 VII.
+Paperwork Reduction Act Notice10 Supplements to Form I-5891

 Part 1.
-Filing Instructions
+Filing Instructions.

-I. Who May Apply and Filing Deadlines
+I. Who May Apply and Filing Deadlines.

-You may apply for asylum irrespective of your immigration status and even if you are in the United States unlawfully unless otherwise provided by statute or regulations.
+You may apply for asylum irrespective of your immigration status and even if you are in the United States unlawfully.

-You MUST file this application within 1 year after you arrived in the United States, unless you can show that there are changed circumstances that affect your eligibility for asylum or extraordinary circumstances that prevented you from filing within 1 year.
-(See Section IV, Right to Counsel, in Part I of these instructions.)
+You MUST file this application within one year after you arrived in the United States, unless you can show that there are changed circumstances that affect your eligibility for asylum or extraordinary circumstances that prevented you from filing within one year.
+(See Page 5 of the Instructions, Part I: Filing Instructions, Section V, "Completing the Form," Part C, for further explanation of this requirement.)